Stay Updated

 Many are once again asking an important question: Will Eid al-Adha be a holiday in 2026?

-As one of the most significant Islamic holidays, many Filipinos are wondering: When will Eid al-Adha be in 2026? and What are the latest updates about its observance in the Philippines?
+As one of the most significant Islamic holidays, many Filipinos are wondering: When will Eid al-Adha be in 2026, and what are the latest updates about its observance in the Philippines?

 Eid al-Adha, also known as the “Feast of Sacrifice,” commemorates the devotion and faith of Prophet Ibrahim and is widely celebrated among Muslim communities in the country.
 This festival serves as a reminder of selflessness, obedience, and gratitude to Allah.
 It is also a time for strengthening communal bonds, as families and friends gather for prayers, feasts, and acts of charity.
-In the Philippines, where a significant Muslim population resides particularly in Mindanao the holiday is deeply ingrained in cultural traditions and is recognized as a national holiday under Republic Act No. 9849.
+In the Philippines, where a significant Muslim population resides particularly in Mindanao, the holiday is deeply ingrained in cultural traditions and is officially recognized as a regular holiday under Republic Act No. 9849.

 Eid al-Adha in 2025 was officially observed on Friday, June 6, 2025, following the declaration of Malacañang, based on the recommendation of the National Commission on Muslim Filipinos.